Important Application Announcement:

 No. You must upload your scanned official transcripts (front and back, in PDF) to your online application.
 Applicants' documents emailed or submitted in person will not be accepted.

+We understand that certain universities only issue one transcript to the student.
+If this is the case, you can make a photocopy and have it attested by the university that issued that transcript.
+For more information on this process and UBC policy on transcripts, please visit the Faculty of Graduate and Postdoctoral Studies website.
 The student must keep in mind that transcripts are required when applying for external grants and funding opportunities.
 If the university you attended is remote or notoriously difficult to obtain transcripts from, it is important to obtain a few copies in sealed envelopes when possible and bring them along to Vancouver should you need them for future funding applications.

 Application success depends greatly on not only meeting all the admissibility criteria but, rather, exceeding them: